ashleysally00/birthday-card-project/README.md

 ## Project Goals

 1. Teach beginners the basics of P5.js through practical, creative projects
-2. Encourage artistic expression and creativity in coding
+2. Encourage artistic expression and creativity in coding :art:
 3. Build a collection of unique, interactive birthday cards
 4. Foster a supportive community of learners and creators